|Nutritional Guidelines (per serving)|

 Serve these sandwiches for lunch or dinner with coleslaw and dill pickle slices, or make party-sized sliders.

-- 1 teaspoon crushed red flakes (or to taste)
+1 teaspoon crushed red pepper flakes, or to taste

 Combine all ingredients for the sauce in the slow cooker.